SherylHohman/blog_robinwieruch_content/lessons-learned-give-and-take.md

 {{% pin_it_image "book summary give take" "img/posts/lessons-learned-give-and-take/banner.jpg" "is-src-set" %}}

 Recently I have read {{% a_blank_no_follow "Give and Take: A revolutionary approach to Success" "http://amzn.to/2olhgRv" %}} by Adam Grant.
-It is an inspiring book and I found myself taking too many notes while reading it.
-Now I want to summarize my learnings, to internalize them, but also to give others access to it.
+It is an inspiring book and I found myself taking many, many notes while reading it.
+Now I want to summarize my learnings, to internalize them, and also to give others access to these powerful teachings.

-In his book, Adam Grant dives deep into the spectrum of altruistic to selfish personalities.
-Anyone, who reads the book, might be able to identify his or her own personal traits.
-It can differ in your personal and professional lives.
-Moreover, as Adam Grant shows, you can apply the principles of giving and taking even in companies or communities.
-The book shows and encourages the benefits of giving instead of taking.
-Furthermore it dives into the role of a giving personality and shows ways to avoid being exploited.
+In his book, Adam Grant dives deep into the spectrum from altruistic to selfish personalities.
+Anyone who reads the book, might be able to identify his or her own personal traits.
+They can differ between your personal and professional lives.
+Regardless, as Adam Grant shows, you can apply the principles of giving and taking, even within companies or communities.
+The book shows, and encourages, the benefits of giving as being more powerful and life affirming than taking.
+Furthermore, it dives into the role of exercising a giving personality, without being exploited.

 "Every man must decide whether he will walk in the light of creative altruism or in the darkness of destructive selfishness" - Martin Luther King Jr.

 You cannot apply it like a cookbook.
-Nobody wants to encourage a faking personality.
+Nobody wants to encourage, or encounter, a faking personality.
 But it certainly will help you to understand the principles of giving and taking personalities.
-Perhaps the book is a good incentive to change your behavior to the better.
+Perhaps, the book displays a good incentive to change your behavior to the better.

 The book had a lasting impact on me.
 [I read it while I travelled Laos, got to know different volunteering projects and decided to donate money to it](https://www.robinwieruch.de/giving-back-by-learning-react/).

-In addition, I was able to see the intersection of the topic to give and take and open source in software development.
-Contributing in open source can be a draining volunteering task.
-The book shows ways to prevent the burnout of giving that shows up too often for open source contributors.
+In addition, I was able to see the intersection of the topic of give and take to open source in software development.
+Contributing in open source can be a draining, volunteering task.
+This book shows ways to prevent the burnout of giving that shows up far too often amongst open source contributors.

 Let's dive into the learnings.
-Keep in mind that these notes are only a summary of my learnings from the book.
-They stand on the shoulders of interviewees, researchers, and obviously Adam Grant.
+Keep in mind that these notes are only a *summary* of my learnings from the book.
+The full stories stand on the shoulders of interviewees, researchers, and obviously Adam Grant.*

 {{% chapter_header "Givers and Takers" "giversAndTakers" %}}

 Adam Grant distinguishes the behavior of people into reciprocity styles.
 Two of them are givers and takers.
-The third one will be described as matcher later on.
+The third one will be described later on as a matcher.
 In addition, there are fine grained variations in each style.

 Takers: "Takers have a distinctive signature: they like to get more than they give.
 They tilt reciprocity in their own favor, putting their own interest ahead other's needs.
 Takers believe that the world is a competing, dog-eat-dog place.
 They feel that to succeed, they need to be better than others.
 To prove their competence, they self-promote and make sure they get plenty of credit for their efforts."